magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ![image](/images/lwm2m/read-lwm2m-resources-time-series-pe.png)
 {% endif %}

-### Execute LwM2M operation using the ThingsBoard RPC command
+### Execute LwM2M operation using the IoT Hub RPC command

 IoT Hub supports **on-demand execution of LwM2M operations** using its **Remote Procedure Call (RPC)** feature.
 For simplicity, we often refer to RPCs as "**commands**".